muhsinking/notebook/content/lists/Movies.md

 - Eyes Wide Shut (1999)
 - In the Loop (2009)
 - The Substance (2024)
+- The Cook, The Thief, His Wife, and Her Lover (1989)
 - His Girl Friday (1940)
 - Moonstruck (1988)